Buzz Aldrin's Race Into Space is an edutainment computer game which was

 the game in an emulator, because BARIS has been ported to Windows, Linux, and Mac.
 The

-run by Michael McCarty, the main programmer of BARIS.
-It's still in beta and has a few additional bugs, but it
+by Michael McCarty, the main programmer of BARIS.
+It runs natively in modern operating systems and has an autosave

-than BARIS (even the CD version), and play it almost exclusively now.
+than BARIS was (even the CD version), and it's what I always play now.
+From 2013 to 2016 a successor to BARIS was developed,

 Versions & Updates